Which countries are the best at caring for the elderly?

 - Age-friendly living, including transport, housing, and safety

-OECD comparisons remain the most reliable way to assess this.
-They track both spending and real-world access to care.
+OECD data remains the most reliable way to assess this.
+They track both spending and real-world access to care across member countries.

-Countries that consistently rank highly for elderly care
+Which countries consistently rank highly for elderly care?

 Based on the latest OECD and international health system data, the following countries stand out.